moby/moby/docs/installation/windows.md

 ## Requirements

-Your machine must be running Windows 7, 8/8.1 or newer to run Docker.
-Windows 10 is not currently supported.
+Your machine must be running Windows 7 or newer to run Docker.
 To find out what version of Windows you have:

 1. Right click the Windows Start Menu and choose **System**.